5 steps for particle reduction in RTU packaging

 The first step in any particle reduction program for RTU containers, e.g., vials, is sourcing high-quality packaging materials free from impurities.
 This includes glass vials manufactured in a controlled environment using stringent quality control processes.
 By selecting packaging materials from industry-leading, qualified suppliers, manufacturers can ensure their products have exceptionally low levels of defects and contaminants.

-The manufacturing process itself plays a critical role in reducing particle contamination.
+The manufacturing process itself plays a critical role in reducing particulate matter in injectiable drug products.
 This includes ensuring that all equipment is properly cleaned and maintained and that staff adhere to strict hygiene protocols.
 To minimize the risk of contamination, it is essential to use cleanroom technology, including isolators or RABS (Restricted Access Barrier Systems), to mitigate the proliferation of particles and other contaminants.

 3. State-of-the-art equipment